kalidipad2015-cloud/https-repo.onekurosu.github.io-bahamutblitz/README.md

 # Kurosu Island
-Kurosu Island brings a new and simple way to enable and configure the Dynamic Island on older devices.
+Kurosu Island brings a tweak that adds a simple way to enable and configure the Dynamic Island on older devices.

 ## Features:
-- Enable/disable the Dynamic Island with the flip of a switch
+- Enable/disable the Dynamic Island with just 1 switch
 - Fix the position of the Dynamic Island to be under the notch as opposed to halfway under it
 - Set the position of the Dynamic Island to anywhere you want using custom X and Y offsets
 - Hide the Dynamic Island when not in use